Chart Color Schemes

 Residential development activity is lower than average in Lenah Valley - Mount Stuart according to AreaSearch's national comparison of local real estate markets

 Lenah Valley - Mount Stuart has averaged approximately 25 new dwelling approvals annually over the past five financial years, totalling 127 homes.
-As of FY-26 so far, 14 approvals have been recorded.
-On average, 1.6 new residents arrive per year per new home in the area between FY-21 and FY-25, indicating a balanced supply and demand market with stable conditions.
-The average construction value for new homes is $314,000.
+As of FY-26, 14 approvals have been recorded.
+On average, 1.6 new residents arrive per year for each new home approved between FY-21 and FY-25, indicating a balanced supply and demand market with stable conditions.
+The average construction value of these new homes is $314,000.

-This financial year has seen $1.3 million in commercial development approvals, suggesting minimal commercial development activity.
+In FY-26, $1.3 million in commercial development approvals have been recorded, suggesting minimal commercial development activity.
 Compared to Greater Hobart, Lenah Valley - Mount Stuart maintains similar construction rates per person, supporting market stability aligned with regional patterns, although building activity has slowed in recent years, falling below the national average.
 This suggests the area's established nature and potential planning limitations.
 New developments consist of 94.0% standalone homes and 6.0% townhouses or apartments, preserving the area's traditional low-density character focused on family homes.

-The estimated population per dwelling approval is 485 people, reflecting its quiet development environment.
-Future projections estimate Lenah Valley - Mount Stuart to add 454 residents by 2041 based on current AreaSearch quarterly estimates.
-Given current development patterns, new housing supply should meet demand, offering favourable conditions for buyers and potentially facilitating population growth beyond current projections.
+With an estimated 485 people per dwelling approval, the area has a quiet, low-activity development environment.
+According to AreaSearch's latest quarterly estimate, Lenah Valley - Mount Stuart is projected to add 441 residents by 2041.
+Given current development patterns, new housing supply should meet demand readily, offering favourable conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development